NovusX-Dev/RepairBeam/replit.md

 - **Comprehensive Debugging**: During debugging, check ALL places that could cause the issue, not just obvious ones
 - **Consistency Validation**: Always check for inconsistencies with work and fixes across the entire codebase
 - **Double-Check Protocol**: Always verify work thoroughly before considering tasks complete
-- **Localization Requirements**: Always add localizations and translations when necessary, ensuring support for only the configured languages (currently: en, pt-BR, es, fr, pt)
+- **Localization Requirements**: Always add localizations and translations when necessary, ensuring support for only the configured languages (currently: en, pt-BR)

 ### Supported Languages
 Based on database analysis, the platform supports:
 - English (en)
 - Portuguese Brazil (pt-BR)
-- Portuguese (pt)
-- Spanish (es)
-- French (fr)

 ## System Architecture